- DT partners with BMVI‑funded KODRONA research project, supporting development of BVLOS drone flight for improved medical logistics.

 The KODRONA project ties together two technology streams the operator has placed substantial emphasis on in recent months.

-DT has flagged several partnerships and investment in unmanned flight, be it in drone detection or drone flight itself.
-Most recently with a DroneShield tie‑up, but also through Droniq, it’s joint venture (JV) with Deutsche Flugsicherung, the German air traffic control service (Deutsche Telekomwatch, #94).
-Interestingly, Droniq is not involved with the KODRONA project, despite naming BVLOS flight for enterprise and public organisations a key part of its focus.
+DT has flagged several partnerships and investments in managing unmanned flights, including a tie‑up with partner DroneShield and through Droniq, its joint venture with Deutsche Flugsicherung, the German air traffic control service (Deutsche Telekomwatch, #94).
+Interestingly, Droniq is not involved with the KODRONA project, despite naming management of BVLOS flights for enterprises and public organisations a key part of its focus.